-Defined Defined Benefit Retirement Plan
+Defined Benefit Retirement Pla an

-Asset Category As of June 30, 2011 As of June 30, 2010 Target Allocation
+As of June 30, As of June 30, Target

+Asset Category 2011 2010 Allocation

 Equity Securities 71% 68% 62%

 Debt Securities 23% 29% 26%

 Other 6% 3% 12%

 Total 100% 100% 100%

 The Company's investment strategy is based on an expectation that equity securities will outperform debt securities over the long term.
 Accordingly, the composition of the Company's plan assets is broadly characterized as a 62%/26%/12% allocation between equity, debt, and other securities.
 The strategy utilizes a diversified equity approach using multiple asset classes.
 The fixed income portion is actively managed investment grade debt securities (which constitute 80% or more of debt securities) with a lesser allocation to high-yield, international, inflation-protected, and rising rate debt securities.
 Of the lesser allocation, any one debt category will be no greater than 10% of the total debt portfolio.
 The portfolio may also utilize alternative assets to mitigate risk in the portfolio.